 Submit to formal and desk audits as prescribed by the HCA, with prior notification.

 Bill the Health Care Authority (HCA) monthly in the manner prescribed by the Department.
 Billing is to include detailed itemized reports of expended funding totals by region served, by participant.
-Billing is to be submitted no later than the 20th of each month, with the exception of final end of year billing, which must be submitted no later than July 8, 2027 or date prescribed by the HCA.
+Billing is to be submitted no later than the 20th of each month, with the exception of final end of year billing, which must be submitted no later than July 8, 2027, or date prescribed by the HCA.
 Due to the nature of participant reimbursements and final provider invoicing, end of year billing may be submitted in 2 parts, the first due on the date prescribed by HCA and the second due one week later and which may be subject to a establishment of a liability to be paid in the next fiscal year.

 Be reimbursed up to, but no more than $917,518 total during the term of this contract for performing the service of acting as of the fiscal intermediary agent for the Department, for providing HCA with all required deliverables, and for reimbursement of expenses incurred by Contractor for payment for the actual direct services and goods that participants receive.
 Compensation for Administration and direct services/goods shall be in accordance with the distributions outlined in “A” and “B” below: